LHS Clubs & Organizations

 Aviation Club – Advisor: Mr. Hatcher

-Aviation Club is a program for students interested in all aspects of aeronautics.
-Our club has a “hands on” Position to aviation.
+The Lakeland High School Aviation Club is a program for students interested in all aspects of aeronautics.
+Our club has a “hands on” position in aviation.
 We have partnered up with a local flight school located at the CDA airport (KCOE), No Limits Aviation.
 For every 10 hours of aircraft maintenance a club member puts in they give you 1 hour of free flight training in a Cessna 172.
-Your hours doing maintenance and flight are logged and count towards your A&P license counts towards your pilot’s license.
+Your hours doing maintenance are logged and count towards your A&P license as well as your flight hours counting towards your pilot’s license.
 We also meet and take tours of different parts of the airport.
-Meets Thursdays after school in the commons and Saturday at the airport from 9am –1pm.
+Meets every Thursday after school in the commons and Saturday at the airport from 9am –1pm.

-Business Professionals of America (BPA) promotes leadership and development of business knowledge and skills.
-Activities include a service project a year, 1-2 social activities a year, and regional / state competitions.
-Competitive events include Word Processing, Spreadsheets, Web Design, Speaking Events, Accounting, Banking, Finance, Business Law, Parliamentary Procedure, Global Marketing, Accounting, Computer Network Tech., and more.
+Business Professionals of America better known as BPA is a “business student” organization that promotes leadership and focuses on development of business knowledge and skills.
+If you are currently in the business Tech Prep program or enrolled in a business class, you are qualified to join BPA.
+Our activities include at least one community service project a year, one or two social activities a year, and regional and state competitions.
+Competitive events include, but are not limited to Word Processing, Spreadsheets, Web Design, Speaking Events, Accounting, Banking and Finance, Business Law, Parliamentary Procedure, Global Marketing, Computerized Accounting, Computer Network Technology, etc.

 Chess Club – Advisor: Mr. Patti

-Chess offers an opportunity to exercise the critical thinking.
-Play socially or competitively throughout the year and aim to compete at the state and national levels.
-Meets Tuesdays & Thursdays at lunch in room 2.
+Chess offers an opportunity to exercise the critical thinking skills that students crave and educators strive to pass on.
+We play socially and competitively throughout the year and aim to compete at the state and national levels.
+Meets Tuesday and Thursday at lunch for the whole year, Rm 22.

 FCCLA – Advisor: Mrs. Nave